Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: Non-asymptotic bounds for large T.

 \subsection{A general non-asymptotic lower bound.}

-Throughout this subsection, we fix a strategy $\psi$ that is super consistent with respect to a model $\mathcal{D}$.
-We recall that we denote by $\cA^\star(\nu)$ the set of optimal arms of the bandit problem $\nu$ and let $A^\star_\nu$ be its cardinality.
+Throughout this subsection, we fix a strategy $\psi$ that is uniformly super-fast convergent with respect to a model $\mathcal{D}$.
+We recall that we denote by $\cA^\star(\unu)$ the set of optimal arms of the bandit problem $\unu$ and let $A^\star_{\unu}$ be its cardinality.
 We adapt the bounds~\eqref{eq:funda} and~\eqref{eq:BuKa-almost2} by using this time

 and $\kl(p,q) \geq p \ln(1/q) - \ln 2$, see~\eqref{ineg:kl}.
-For all bandit problems $\nu'$ that only differ from $\nu$ as far a suboptimal arm $a$ is concerned, whose distribution of payoffs $\nu'_a \in \mathcal{D}$ is such that $\mu'_a > \mu^\star$, we get
+For all bandit problems $\unu'$ that only differ from $\unu$ as far a suboptimal arm $a$ is concerned, whose distribution of payoffs $\nu'_a \in \mathcal{D}$ is such that $\mu'_a = E(\nu'_a) > \mu^\star$, we get